global-asp/asp-source/en/0342_punishment.md

 ##
 "When can we have some fruit?" we ask.

-"We will eat the fruit tonight," says mama.
+"We will have the fruit tonight," says mama.

 ##
 My brother Rahim is greedy.
 He tastes all the fruit.
 He eats a lot of it.